AnthonyEdmonds/govuk-laravel/docs/components/radios.md

 ]
 ```

-By default, an `input` component will be shown.
+By default, a `text-input` component will be shown.

 You may specify the type of input by setting the array key to a valid method in the `GovukQuestion` helper.